 5-4.
-When the radio receiver is dismantled and its subassemblies are disassembled, all wired electrical parts may be blown out, wiped, and dusted as outlined in paragraph 5-2 for the overall receiver.
+When the radio receiver is dismantled and its subassemblies are disassembled all wired electrical parts may be blown out, wiped, and dusted as outlined above (Refer to paragraph 5-2.), for the overall receiver.
 The air pressure at the subassembly or part may be decreased by increasing the distance between the air nozzle and the work.